sathikmohamed/ML_Projects/README.md

 ├── README.md
 └── requirements.txt
 📌 Notes
 Large model files (e.g., .pkl) are not tracked by Git due to the 100MB limit.
-Use Git LFS if needed.
+⚠️ Note:
+This project does not include the trained `model.pkl` file due to GitHub's 100MB size limit.

+If you wish to run predictions:
+- Either train your own model using the provided pipeline, OR
+- Contact me for the model file.

+All core functionalities (data ingestion, transformation, model training) are available and runnable.

 Each project is modular, with data_ingestion, data_transformation, model_trainer, and predict_pipeline components.

 📫 Contact
 For queries or suggestions, feel free to reach out via GitHub Issues.